duggal1/SuperFlow/README.md

 MIT License.
 See [`LICENSE`](LICENSE).

-Superflow is built on top of open-source work including Handy, Tauri, GGML, MLX, Parakeet, and the broader Rust and local-AI ecosystem.
+Superflow is built with open-source technologies including Tauri, Rust, MLX, GGML, Parakeet, and the broader local-AI ecosystem.